jonnyweatherly/aajonusnet/md/Misc/Snippets/Malaria.md

 How many cases of malaria have you seen?
 What are the symptoms of malaria?
-Malaria is just a severe cold, flu, but they will identify it, they will find the stuff in red blood cells, and they'll find this microscopic Falaria.
+Malaria is just a severe cold, flu, but they will identify it, they will find the stuff in red blood cells, and they'll find this microscopic Filaria.
 And it takes a very powerful electronic microscope to see it.
 So they want to say, oh, this particular epidemic was caused by malaria, only all they have to do is look, they're always going to find malaria in the human bloodstream.
 And they'll say, see,